Borderline personality disorder: DSM-5

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) has eliminated the multiaxial diagnostic system, integrating all disorders, including personality disorders, into Section II of the manual.
+The multiaxial diagnostic system of previous editions has been eliminated with the introduction of the DSM-5, with all disorders, including personality disorders, being integrated into Section II of the manual.
 For a diagnosis of BPD, an individual must meet five out of nine specified diagnostic criteria.
 The DSM-5 characterizes BPD as a pervasive pattern of instability in interpersonal relationships, self-image, affect, and a significant propensity towards impulsive behavior.
 Marsha Linehan highlights the diagnostic challenges faced by mental health professionals in using the DSM criteria due to the broad range of behaviors they encompass.
 To mitigate these challenges, Linehan categorizes BPD symptoms into five principal areas of dysregulation: emotions, behavior, interpersonal relationships, sense of self, and cognition.

-Moreover, the Alternative DSM-5 Model for Personality Disorders (AMPD), located in Section III of the DSM-5, defines six specific personality disorders – one of them being BPD – in terms of a description of the disorder; the characteristic manner in which the disorder impacts personality functioning, i.e. identity, self-direction, empathy and intimacy (criterion A); as well as a listing and description of the pathological personality traits associated with the disorder (criterion B).
+Moreover, the Alternative DSM-5 Model for Personality Disorders (AMPD), located in Section III of the DSM-5, defines six specific personality disorders—one of them being BPD—in terms of a description of the disorder; the characteristic manner in which the disorder impacts personality functioning, i.e. identity, self-direction, empathy and intimacy (criterion A); as well as a listing and description of the pathological personality traits associated with the disorder (criterion B).
 In the case of BPD, this necessitates the identification of at least four out of seven maladaptive traits, these being: emotional lability, anxiousness, separation insecurity, depressivity, impulsivity, risk-taking, and hostility, of which at least one must be of the three last mentioned.
 These traits have been found to correspond well to BPD as defined in the categorical model.